 The biggest and the most prominent muscle of your butt is the Gluteus Maximus.
 The other two also have great significance in providing pelvic stability, which saves you from injuries and other damage while performing physical exercises.

 While walking or running on the treadmill, these muscles are exercised.
 People who aim to build up their glute muscles take the help of a treadmill.
 Walking on an incline puts pressure on the lower backside, including the glutes.

 You can easily achieve your aim of getting a toned and rounder butt through exercising on a treadmill.
-Many exercises, such as walking lunges and squats, can be performed while walking on a treadmill.
+Many treadmill workout exercises, such as walking lunges and squats, can be performed while walking on a treadmill.
 But make sure to set your treadmill at a slow pace and hold the sidebars for a stronger grip and safety.

 People who do not work out or pump up their heart flow experience detriment in the long term.
-That is why many doctors advise walking or running regularly.
+That is why many doctors advise walking and running regularly.
 This can be easily done at home or in the gym on a treadmill.

 When you run or walk on a treadmill, your muscles start working and become more active.
 Therefore, they need more oxygen for respiration.
 This oxygen is provided by the blood, which is pumped from the heart.
 As the need for more oxygen increases, the blood supply also increases.

 Therefore, if you aim to tone your body or to build up muscle mass, you can easily do it on a treadmill.
-With the right technique of using the treadmill, balanced diet, and by staying regular with your workouts, you can easily achieve your goals and aims.
+With the right technique of using the treadmill, balanced diet, and by staying regular with your workouts, you can easily make sure to achieve your goals and aims.
 But the trick is consistency and patience.